 The six federal class action stockholder complaints filed against Amgen Inc., Kevin W. Sharer, Richard D. Nanula, Dennis M. Fenton, Roger M. Perlmutter, Brian M. McNamee, George J. Morrow, Edward V. Fritzky, Gilbert S. Omenn and Franklin P. Johnson, Jr., (the Federal Defendants) in the U.S. District Court for the Central District of California (the California Central District Court) on April 17, 2007 (Kairalla v.
 Amgen Inc., et al.), May 1, 2007 (Mendall v.
-Amgen Inc., et al.), May 11, 2007 (Eldon v.
+Amgen Inc., et al.), May 1, 2007 (Public Employees' Retirement Association of Colorado v.
 Amgen Inc., et al.), May 21, 2007 (Rosenfield v.
 Amgen Inc., et al.) and June 18, 2007 (Public Employees' Retirement Association of Colorado v.
 Amgen Inc., et al.) were consolidated by the California Central District Court into one action captioned In re Amgen Inc. Securities Litigation.
 The consolidated complaint was filed with the California Central District Court on October 2, 2007.
 The consolidated complaint alleges that Amgen and these officers and directors made false statements that resulted in: (i) deceiving the investing public regarding Amgen's prospects and business; (ii) artificially inflating the prices of Amgen's publicly traded securities and (iii) causing plaintiff and other members of the class to purchase Amgen publicly traded securities at inflated prices.
-The complaint also makes off-label marketing allegations that, throughout the class period, the Federal Defendants improperly marketed Aranesp® and EPOGEN® for off-label uses while aware that there were alleged safety signals with these products.
+The complaint also makes off-label marketing allegations that, throughout the class period, the Federal Defendants improperly marketed Aranesp and EPOGEN for off-label uses while aware that there were alleged safety signals with these products.
 The plaintiffs seek class certification, compensatory damages, legal fees and other relief deemed proper.
 The Federal Defendants filed a motion to dismiss on November 8, 2007.
-On February 4, 2008, the California Central District Court granted in part, and denied in part, the Federal Defendants' motion to dismiss as to individual defendants Fritzky, Omenn, Johnson, Fenton and McNamee, but denied the Federal Defendants' motion to dismiss as to individual defendants Pritzky, Omenn, Johnson, Fe
+On February 4, 2008, the California Central District Court granted in part, and denied in part, the Federal Defendants' motion to dismiss the consolidated amended complaint.
+Specifically, the California Central District Court granted the Federal Defendants' mot